-Soak pit is an important component of the overall sanitary unit of a building.
-Soak pit may be defined as a closed porous chamber that is connected to the primary treatment unit of a residential as well as a commercial building that permits the passage of wastewater through it.
+A soak pit may be defined as a closed porous chamber that is connected to the primary treatment unit of a residential or commercial building that permits the passage of wastewater through it.

 1. The design of a typical soak pit generally consists of a pit of approximately 1 cubic meter with a depth of 1.5m to 4m.

 2. It must not be constructed nearby a drinking water source as it can pose contamination of the drinking water source.